multunus/Open-Playbook/README.md

     * We use our [Compensation Principles](#compensation-principles) during this process

-    * This revision affects everyone on our payroll
+    * This review affects everyone on our payroll

 * **Individual Review** **[Quarterly]** - If and when there’s a change in your Role, Skill, Leadership and Flexibility levels.